neoforged/NeoGradle/README.md

     }
 }
 ```
 This will disable the dev login tool for this run.
-By default, the dev login tool is enabled for all client runs.
+By default, the dev login tool is disable, and can only be enabled for client runs.

 > [!WARNING]
 > If you enable the dev login tool for a none client run, you will get an error message.